 Behavioral Health Care Manager

-The behavioral health care manager (BHCM) coordinates the overall effort of the group and ensures effective communication among team members.
-BHCMs are typically nurses, psychologists, social workers or licensed counselors, but the ability to perform the tasks that need to be completed and creating a tailored plan for who will do each of those tasks is much more important than one's credentials.
+The Behavioral Health Care Manager (BHCM) coordinates the group and ensures effective communication among team members.
+BHCMs are typically nurses, psychologists, social workers or licensed counselors; however, the ability to perform, assign, and plan out the tasks that need to be completed is much more important than credentials one holds.

-A behavioral health care manager is a behavioral health professional, typically a counselor, clinical social worker, psychologist or psychiatric nurse, who performs all of the care management tasks including offering psychotherapy when that is part of the treatment plan.
-A BHCM is not the same as a case manager or a behavioral health consultant (Which Flavor of Integrated Care? describes the difference between collaborative care and the behavioral health consultant model).
+A BHCM is a behavioral health professional, typically a counselor, clinical social worker, psychologist, or psychiatric nurse, who performs all the care management tasks including psychotherapy when that is part of the treatment plan.
+A BHCM is not the same as a case manager or a behavioral health consultant Which Flavor of Integrated Care? describes the difference between collaborative care and the behavioral health consultant model).

-Effective BHCMs support the PCP in his/her role by
+Effective BHCMs support the PCP in their role by

 - coordinating treatment